1. Dynamic Bond Funds

 c.
 Risk Factors

 Like every other instrument, the dynamic bond funds are also exposed to certain risks.
-These funds are, to an extent better than the short-term funds because they are unable to use the duration strategy.
-However, if the fund manager is unable to reduce theportfolio as required, the profits earned previously could be affected.
+These funds are better than the short-term funds because they are unable to use the duration strategy.
+However, if the fund manager is unable to reduce the portfolio as required, the previous profits earned could be affected.

-Bond fund investors have to hold their investment for at least three years to receive indexation perks on capital gains.
+Bond fund investors should stay invested for at least three years to receive indexation perks on capital gains.
 Here, dynamic bonds differ from other debt funds.
 This is because of a potential shift in the interest cycle that can result in higher tax incidence.

 f.
 Free from usual Debt Fund Mandate